471D38UNNUX/Hello-World-in-Assembly-and-C/Android x64/Standalone/NASM/README.md

    B. With GCC/Clang:
       gcc/clang namefile.o -o namefile

 Nb: GCC is available in tur-repo.
-GNU Assembler is part of binutils which dependency of GCC
+GNU Linker is part of binutils which dependency of GCC